The Ultimate Guide to Managing Remote Workers

 It’s no secret that today’s workforce is changing more quickly and more dramatically than any other in modern history.
 At least four generations are working now, ranging from the new graduates of Generation Z to the retiring – or more often semi-retiring – Baby Boomers.
-In the span of their careers, these workers and their employers have seen how technology can impact almost every aspect of their job—not only how they do it, but often where they do it.
+In the span of their careers, these workers and their employers have seen how technology can impact almost every aspect of their job-not only how they do it, but often where they do it.
+Let’s explore the ultimate guide to managing remote workers, including the growing number of non-desk employees in the field, on the manufacturing floor, or traveling around the country to support your customers.

 The Rise of Remote Workers